4-H Youth Development

 Joining 4-H is as easy as 1-2-3 !!

 4-H Clubs meet monthly as a form of community learning.
 There are 4 clubs in Meade County.
-For club information and club leaders contact information, call the Extension Office at 620-873-8790.

 - Find a club in your area.
-Meade County has one club in Plains (Plains Livewires), two clubs in Meade (Town and Country, Four Leaf Clovers) and one club in Fowler (3 C's).
+Meade County has one club in Plains (Plains Livewires), two clubs in Meade (Town and Country, Four Leaf Clovers), and one club in Fowler (3 C's).
 For club leaders' contact information, call the office at (620) 873-8790 or email wlhenson@ksu.edu.

 - Visit 2-3 clubs to find one that fits your family - or choose based on location!

-- Enroll online at www.v2.4honline.com
+- Enroll online at https://www.4honline.com

 Returning members should re-enroll by December 1 in order to participate in the county fair and other competitive events.